remotion-dev/remotion/packages/docs/docs/config.md

 ### setCrf()

-To set Constant Rate Factor (CRF) of the output.
-[Use this setting to choose how to make the tradeoff between size and quality.](encoding#controlling-quality-using-the-crf-setting)
+The "Constant Rate Factor" (CRF) of the output.
+[Use this setting to tell FFMPEG how to trade off size and quality.](encoding#controlling-quality-using-the-crf-setting)

 Ranges for CRF scale, by codec: